FluoCLIP: Stain-Aware Focus Quality Assessment in Fluorescence Microscopy: Empirical Evidence for Stain-Dependent Focus Behavior

-Having introduced the dataset design, we next analyze how focus--rank relationships vary across \textbf{FocusPath}~\cite{hosseini2019encoding}, \textbf{BBBC006}~\cite{ljosa2012annotated}, and our proposed \textbf{FluoMix} to empirically validate the need for stain-aware focus modeling.
-The spatial frequency (SF) metric quantifies the density of high-frequency components in an image.
+Having introduced the dataset design, we next analyze how focus--rank relationships vary across FocusPath~\cite{hosseini2019encoding}, BBBC006~\cite{ljosa2012annotated}, and our proposed FluoMix to empirically validate the need for stain-aware focus modeling.
+The spatial frequency (SF) metric~\cite{Eskicioglu1995ImageQM} quantifies the density of high-frequency components in an image.
 Since well-focused images preserve high-frequency details while defocus attenuates them, SF serves as an effective proxy for sharpness and focus quality.
 We therefore use the spatial frequency (SF) metric as a quantitative measure to compare how focus behavior differs between bright-field and fluorescence modalities.
-Further explanation about SF metric are provided in the Supplementary Material.
+Since the point spread function (PSF) determines the spatial frequency response of an imaging system, wavelength-dependent PSF directly affects the high-frequency content captured by the SF metric.
+Further explanation of SF metric are provided in the supplementary material.